russia has launched a full-scale war in Ukraine. Donate to support Ukraine and protect the world’s peace.

 How many pages is Blink: The Power of Thinking Without Thinking and when was it published?

-Blink: The Power of Thinking Without Thinking has approximately 304 pages and was published on January 11, 2005.
-The book's accessible format and compelling content make it a quick yet enriching read.
+Blink: The Power of Thinking Without Thinking consists of approximately 304 pages and was published on January 11, 2005.
+The book has since become a bestseller, resonating with readers interested in psychology and human behavior.